-- 1. The mention of "bishops and deacons" (1:1) points to a post -Pauline stage of church government - 2.
+- 1. The mention of "bishops and deacons" in Philippians 1:1 points to a post Pauline stage of church government - 2.
 The epistle shows no originality.
 It is full of imitations of Paul's genuine epistles - 3.
-The epistle shows traces of Gnosticism in 2:5-8 - 4.
+The epistle shows traces of Gnosticism in Philippians 2:5-8 - 4.
 Philippians is a post-Pauline attempt to reconcile the Jewish -Christian and Gentile-Christian parties

-These attacks are no longer taken seriously by orthodox and Bible believing students.
+These attacks are not taken seriously by orthodox and Bible believing students.